Dead or Alive (franchise): Plot and characters

 The Dead or Alive series depicts a collection of skilled martial artists in a worldwide competition named the "Dead or Alive World Combat Championship", or simply "the Dead or Alive tournament".
 DOATEC (Dead or Alive Tournament Executive Committee), a massive corporation with unknown motives, holds the fighting competition in arenas ranging from the North Pole to the Amazon rainforest.

 Dead or Alive, the first game in the series, introduces the initial characters and their reasons for entering the tournament.
 For example, Zack enters for profit, while Kasumi, a runaway female ninja of the Mugen Tenshin Ninja Clan and the series' main protagonist, enters the tournament to seek revenge against Raidou, who injured her brother, Hayate.
 Kasumi wins the first DOA tournament and kills Raidou; however, due to her status as a runaway, the strict laws of the ninja society prevents Kasumi from returning to her village and she becomes a hunted fugitive.

 Dead or Alive 2 is set less than a year later, as Tengu escapes from his world and threatens the human world.
 Fame Douglas, the founder and CEO of DOATEC, is assassinated shortly after the first tournament, causing DOATEC to fall under a new leadership.
 Kasumi is kidnapped by DOATEC and used as a subject in DOATEC's bio-weapon experiment, Alpha.
 Kasumi's brother Hayate, previously injured by Raidou, is also kidnapped and used as a subject in DOATEC's bio-weapon experiment, Epsilon.
 New fighters include Ein, Helena Douglas, Kasumi Alpha, Leon, and Tengu.
 Eventually, Ryu Hayabusa kills Tengu and wins the second tournament.

 Dead or Alive 3 takes place after the defeat of Tengu.
 The game's plot concerns a secret goal of DOATEC scientist Victor Donovan to produce the ultimate human weapon called the "Omega Project".
-Through the Epsilon and Alpha stages, it is initially believed that DOATEC captures and wipes the Mugen Tenshin's Hajin Mon ninja Genra's memory.
+Through the Epsilon and Alpha stages, DOATEC captures and wipes the Mugen Tenshin's Hajin Mon ninja Genra's memory, transforming him into a monstrous being called Omega.
 A third tournament is later held to test Genra's Omega abilities.
 In the end, Kasumi's half-sister Ayane kills her former master and wins the third tournament.
 The game introduces five more fighters: the first playable appearance of Hayate and the brand new fighters Brad Wong, Christie, Hitomi, and Omega.